Xetibo/ReSet-Doc/sections/implementation/technologies.typ

 said tool or uses a well-established open-source tool for each task.
-This avoids cases like the official and proprietary C\# debugger, which only works with official Microsoft tools@csharp_debugger_notes@csharp_debugger_issue, or the C++ problem of having multiple compilers with different feature sets.
-Hence, both languages described will have a different experience on different platforms and editors/IDEs @cpp_compilers@Rust_compiler.
+This avoids cases like the official and proprietary C\# debugger, which only works with official Microsoft tools @csharp_debugger_notes @csharp_debugger_issue, or the C++ problem of having multiple compilers with different feature sets.
+Hence, both languages described will have different experiences on different platforms and editors/IDEs @cpp_compilers@Rust_compiler.

-UI Considerations for Rust are also a big factor, on Linux there are generally 2 big user interface toolkits, GTK and QT.
+UI Considerations for Rust also play a big factor, on Linux there are generally 2 big user interface toolkits, GTK and QT.
 QT is generally used with C++, while GTK is often used with C or a special GTK-developed language called "Vala" @vala.
 However, for GTK the Rust bindings are above average in quality compared to